aleshaleksey/fansys23/09-races.md

 - Vulnerabilities:
   - Vulnerability to an A, B or C class damage, or an A or S class condition: 2 points.
-  - Vulnerability to a B or c class condition: 1 point.
+  - Vulnerability to a B or C class condition: 1 point.
   - Vulnerability to an S class damage (NB: This deadly damage type appears mostly in high level games):
     - 1 point in a game that does not go above level 10.
     - 4 points in a game that intends to go above level 10.